dlccyes/CollegeNotes/NTUnotes/Game Theory.md

 - approval voting
   - unlimited votes (?)
 - plurality with elimination
-  - iteratively eleminate one with fewest votes and revotes until a majority winner
+  - iteratively eliminate one with fewest votes and revotes until a majority winner
   -
     ```
     while no majority winner:
-      eleminate one with fewest votes
+      eliminate one with fewest votes
       revote
     ```
   - France